 3.1 The Tables below summarise the fraud work undertaken, with Table 3 summarising progress against the key fraud performance targets.
-In total, 153 fraud cases have been worked on (115 new cases, with 38 cases c/f from 2021/22) as a result of either referrals received, or concerns highlighted through pro-active fraud drives since April 2022.
-For 22/23, to October 2022, 153 fraud cases have been worked on.
+In total, 179 fraud cases have been worked on (141 new cases, with 38 cases c/f from 2021/22) as a result of either referrals received, or concerns highlighted through pro-active fraud drives since April 2022.